jtheStapes/jtheStapes/README.md

 My name is Josh and I am an aspiring Full Stack Developer.
 I recently graduated from Sam Houston State University with a Bachelor of Science in Computer Science.
-While looking for my first job, I am working on many Web Development projects in my free time utilizing HTML, CSS, and JavaScript.
+While looking for my first job, I am working through The Odin Project in my free time utilizing HTML, CSS, and JavaScript.